Norway oil drilling unions agree wage deal, averting strike action

 A strike could also have escalated within days, however, thus potentially also impacting output at a later time.

-Rig owners that were at risk of a strike on Thursday were Transocean , Odfjell Drilling (ODFJ.OL), Maersk Drilling (DRLCO.CO), Archer (ARCHER.OL), Seadrill (SDRL.OL), Dolphin, Rowan and KCA Deutag.
+Rig owners that were at risk of a strike on Thursday were Transocean, Odfjell Drilling, Maersk Drilling, Archer, Seadrill, Dolphin, Rowan and KCA Deutag.

-Service providers ESS (CPG.L), NOC and Sodexo (EXHO.PA) would also have been affected, according to the unions.
+Service providers ESS, NOC and Sodexo would also have been affected, according to the unions.

 Safe, Industri Energi and DSO negotiated on behalf of workers on mobile offshore units as well as platform drilling crews on permanent installations.